dmlc/gluon-nlp/docs/examples/machine_translation/gnmt.md

 ## Summary
 In this notebook, we have shown how to train a GNMT model on IWSLT 2015 English-Vietnamese using Gluon NLP toolkit.
-The complete training script can be found [here](https://github.com/dmlc/gluon-nlp/blob/master/scripts/nmt/train_gnmt.py).
+The complete training script can be found [here](https://github.com/dmlc/gluon-nlp/blob/master/scripts/machine_translation/train_gnmt.py).
-The command to reproduce the result can be seen in the [nmt scripts page](http://gluon-nlp.mxnet.io/scripts/index.html#machine-translation).
+The command to reproduce the result can be seen in the [machine translation page](http://gluon-nlp.mxnet.io/model_zoo/machine_translation/index.html).